-NR and its subcontractors shall adhere to the HASP that is provided in Attachment A for all intrusive work that will be conducted under this Work Plan.
-Health and Safety air monitoring will take place during work to monitor workers' exposure.
+NR and its subcontractors shall adhere to the HASP that is provided in Appendix A for all intrusive work (pre-construction sampling and elevator pit installation) that will be conducted under this Work Plan.
+HASP air monitoring will take place during work to monitor workers' exposure.
 Only on-Site personnel who have received 40-hour OSHA Hazardous Waste Operations and Emergency Response (HAZWOPER) training and annual 8-hour refresher training (and have proof of certified HAZWOPER training) will be allowed in the exclusion zone and contaminant reduction zone per the HASP.
 The air monitoring described below will provide data to monitor worker exposure and support measures to ensure worker safety in accordance with the HASP.